rich-7941/English-Water/content/english/pages/lead-pipes.md

 Boiling your water might sterilise it, but it won't remove lead.

-## who is responsible for which pipes?
+## Who is responsible for which pipes?

 The communication pipe is the pipe that connects the water main in the street to your outside stop valve (usually on the public highway) and belongs to the water company.